luke01215/NewWorld/FirstLightWarPlan.md

 ## Phases
 ### Assignments
-1. Squads 4-10 Zerg C.  Goal is not to kill enemy, but to position the offense badly.
+1. Squads 4-10 Zerg C.  Goal is not to kill enemy, but to position the defenders badly.
 1. Squads 1-3...after 30 seconds of staying in camp wipe B and take it.

 ### Summary